maciek1839/spring-cloud-demo/README.md

 ## Getting started

+1. (Optional) Enable Lombok annotations in your IDE.
+2. (Optional) Run all servers using predefined configurations for IntelliJ (.runconfig)
-1. Run Eureka server
+3. Run Eureka server
     - dashboard: localhost:8761
-2. Run microservices which will register with Eureka server.
+4. Run microservices which will register with Eureka server.
     - microservice1
     - microservice2
     - standalone-service
-3. Run a client which will connect to Eureka and call microservices using Eureka.
+5. Run a client which will connect to Eureka and call microservices using Eureka.
     - client

 ![img](./docs/spring-boot-admin.png)